Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

 2023-01-13  132.885895  133.043673  129.829015  130.193865   57809700
 ```

 Although I appreciate the density of this, I would rather build this first function with *maximum simplicity in mind*, so I elected to strip out the multi-indexing and process only one ticker's data at a time.
-When this function is implemented in later projects, I personally see it as a fair trade to have to call a simple function multiple times, as opposed to delicately chopping up a more complex DataFrame.
+When this function is implemented in later projects, I personally see it as a fair tradeoff to have to call a simple function multiple times, as opposed to delicately chopping up a more complex DataFrame.
 Let's call `droplevel()` on the DataFrame and make the change.

 ```python
     df.columns = df.columns.droplevel(1)